thevinter/styli.sh/README.md

 # Styli.sh - Wallpaper switching on feh made easy

-Stily.sh is a Bash script that aims to automate the tedious process of finding new wallpapers, downloading and switching them via the i3 config. **Styly.sh** can search for specific wallpapers from unsplash or download a random image from the specified subreddits.
+Stily.sh is a Bash script that aims to automate the tedious process of finding new wallpapers, downloading and switching them via your wm config. **Styly.sh** can search for specific wallpapers from unsplash or download a random image from the specified subreddits.

 ![Preview](preview.png)